To protect carob groves, Cyprus recruits owls and snakes

 In the 1960s its crop, the locust pod, was a prized export, with production averaging 53,000 tonnes a year, making Cyprus the third-biggest exporter worldwide.
 Seeds in the pod are used to make locust bean gum, a thickening agent widely used in food.

-But as Cyprus moved from an agriculture-based economy to a financial services center, the country's carob production dwindled.
+But as Cyprus moved from an agriculture-based economy to a financial services centre, the country's carob production dwindled.
 The latest data from 2012 puts production at just over 9,000 tonnes.

 A carob needs little attention, just the occasional pruning.
 Its biggest enemy is the black rat, which gnaws the bark of the tree.
 Unchecked, it can strip the tree of its foliage, slowly killing it.

-The conventional defense, laying poison, is never effective and can threaten birds, reptiles and insects.
+The conventional defence, laying poison, is never effective and can threaten birds, reptiles and insects.
 Carobs are believed to be the natural habitat of a beetle unique to Cyprus and considered critically endangered.

 "With the owls, we are going to let nature take its course," said Lefkios Serghides of Terra Cypria, a conservation group participating in the three-year project.
 "A pair of barn owls can kill up to 3,000 rats a year."

-Part of the conservation program is focused at Anogyra, a small community where carob production once sustained the local economy.
+Part of the conservation programme is focused at Anogyra, a small community where carob production once sustained the local economy.

 The project is being financed as part of a drive for farmland with high nature values, a concept that biodiversity depends on low-density farming.
 For experts, it will also shed light on little-known aspects of the tree, such as which insects are its pollinators, and their ages.